 "Advanced Passenger Information" means additional information required as set out in Article 27 (Advanced Passenger Information);

 "APD" means United Kingdom Air Passenger Duty and is an HM Revenue & Customs excise duty and/or any equivalent government (United Kingdom or otherwise) tax levied directly on Passengers;

 "Airport Authority" means the owner and/or operator of an airport at which We operate;

-"Airport Staff” a member of ground and/or airport staff or an agent acting on behalf of easyJet.
+"Airport Staff" means a member of ground and/or airport staff or an agent acting on Our behalf;

 "Convention" means whichever of the following instruments are applicable: